How to Beat the Winter Blues and Enjoy the Season

 Treat Yo’ Self and Beat the Winter Blues

-Pay special attention to your skin: Due to the dry heating air, many of us have to struggle with itching and brittle hands.
-Invest in a rich but natural care to give your skin what it needs now.
-If you like to end the evening in the bathtub, you should add a sip of milk or a few splashes of essential oils to the water.
-Your skin will be thank you.
+Pay special attention to your skin.
+Due to the dry heating air, many of us have to struggle with itching and brittle hands.
+Even if your skin issues aren’t that intense, developing a regular skincare routine can be a great way to start and end your day.
+Invest in rich but natural care to give your skin what it needs during the harsh winter months.

-You have the feeling the issue is more than just a winter blues?
-There is, in fact, some kind of mood disorder that can lead to a serious health issue called Seasonal Affective Disorder (S.A.D).
-Talk to your physician or a psychiatrist about your sadness and lethargy.
-And ask friends and family for help and support.
+Do you have the feeling the issue is more serious than just winter blues?
+You may be experiencing a mood disorder called Seasonal Affective Disorder (S.A.D.).
+Talk to your physician or a psychiatrist about your sadness and lethargy, which may be SAD symptoms.
+Also, ask friends and family for help and support.